Skip to content

 Tyler Meredith, who was the lead economic adviser to Trudeau until last year, thinks Trump is trying to establish Canada as a problem because the northern border will be the scene of chaotic events when Trump starts deporting migrants.

-“I think Canada has been pulled into that in part because he’s focused on the problem vis a vis Mexico, but he’s also thinking about it in the Canadian context because he knows that some of those people that may be deported, or who will self-deport as asylum claimants, are going to end up in Canada,” he says.
-“So he’s kind of saying, ‘Look.
-Be ready.
-Because I’m about to do this, and I don’t want to be the one blamed for it, because I’ve given you sufficient warning.’”
+“I think Canada has been pulled into that in part because he’s focused on the problem vis-à-vis Mexico, but he’s also thinking about it in the Canadian context because he knows that some of those people that may be deported, or who will self-deport as asylum claimants, are going to end up in Canada,” he says.
+“So he’s kind of saying, ‘Look, be ready, because I’m about to do this, and I don’t want to be the one blamed for it, because I’ve given you sufficient warning.’”

 That could be painful for Canada.
 Trump’s appointments signal anything but business as usual.
-Robert Lighthizer, who provided a steady hand as Trump’s Trade Representative last time, is out.
+Robert Lighthizer, who provided a steady hand as Trump’s trade representative last time, is out.
 Peter Navarro, who in 2018 said “there’s a special place in hell” for Trudeau, is in.

-The Canadians will be looking to start serious talks with calm officials, like Lighthizer, but may instead find themselves dealing with more volatile people, like Navarro, who will take their cues from the trash-talking commander-in-chief.
+The Canadians will be looking to start serious talks with calm officials, like Lighthizer, but may instead find themselves dealing with more volatile people, like Navarro, who will take their cues from the trash-talking commander in chief.

-Trudeau knows that his only chance of political survival hinges on managing this file properly, and it’s ultimately in Trump’s political interest to keep the trucks moving across the border, but Trump has the opportunity, and, seemingly, the desire, to keep bullying Trudeau until they work out a deal.
+Trudeau knows that his only chance of political survival hinges on managing this file properly, and it’s ultimately in Trump’s political interest to keep the trucks moving across the border, but Trump has the opportunity and, seemingly, the desire to keep bullying Trudeau until they work out a deal.